 You’re part of something bigger: are the raw materials you’re using supporting child labour, or destroying the rainforest?
 Has the partner you’re working with ever shown unethical behaviour that you don’t want to back up?
 It’s your responsibility not to ignore wrong when it’s done.

 You’re known by the company you keep: your employees and your customers will both judge you for the companies you partner with, and the suppliers you use.
 Being associated with someone who doesn’t share your values can be disastrous to your reputation.

 What do your people really want?
 With 75% of the workforce set to be millennials by 2025, the evidence that environmental sustainability should be a business priority is clear.
 But the only way to understand your employees is to listen to them.
 And we’ve got a faster, simpler way to do that.

-For 21 days, you can try out our faster, simpler surveys for FREE.
+Try out our faster, simpler surveys for FREE.
 Qlearsite Employee Feedback Platform is built for small businesses, team leaders, and time-poor, cash-strapped HR professionals – so you can get advanced insights at an affordable price.
 Learn more: